NickPyll/Microsoft-70-773-ExamPrep/README.md

     - Visualize
     - Measure

-`rxImport` - Used to import various file types into R
-  - syntax

 `rxOptions` - Functions to specify and retrieve options needed for `RevoScaleR` computations.
 These need to be set only once to carry out multiple computations.
   - `reportProgress` default value to use for reportProgress argument for many RevoScaleR functions.
 Options are:
       - 0: no progress is reported.